-Jigsaw is one of the most destructive types of ransomware attacks, because it encrypts and progressively deletes the encrypted files until a ransom is paid.
+Systems from falling prey to ransomware virus attacks, because it encrypts and progressively deletes the encrypted files until a ransom is paid.
 It starts deleting the files one after the other on an hourly basis until the 72-hour mark- when all the remaining files are deleted.

 When a user opens the email attachment, the invoice gets deleted automatically, and the victim is directed to enable macros to read the document.
 When the victim enables macros, it begins encrypting multiple file types using AES encryption.